C0m3b4ck/BookwormPascal/README.md

 * VB6 only compiles to x32, requiring WoW64 on modern Windows
 * VB6 is hard to debug (barely any debugging upon compilation).
 The native mode does not allow for catching errors (like Python's JIT), but Pascal catches 99% of errors during compilation
 * Pascal can be compiled and distributed without any dependencies

-# Author
-Started on February 28th, 2026 by C0m3b4ck.

 # Screenshots
 <h3>Windows 95</h3>